birdy90/autocomplete-challenge/README.md

 - for styling, I prefer tailwind
 - default eslint config removes trailing semicolons.
 I am not used to this, but I decided to leave it as is
 - for icons I've used Heroicons library
+- it is good to have input debounced, in case we'll have slow search methods in future